syncfusion-content/maui-docs/MAUI/DataForm/Overview.md

 # Overview of .NET MAUI DataForm (SfDataForm)

-The Syncfusion .NET MAUI DataForm (SfDataForm) control is used to create or edit data form such as login, reservation, contact, employee form and so, based on the business purpose.
+The Syncfusion .NET MAUI DataForm (SfDataForm) control is used to create or edit data form such as login, reservation, contact, employee form and more based on the business purpose.

 ## Key features

-* **Editors** : Support built-in editors such as text, password, multi-line, combo box, automcomplete, date, time, checkbox,switch and radio group editors the primitive data types such as string, enumeration, DateTime and TimeSpan.
+* **Editors**: Support built-in editors such as text, password, multi-line, combo box, autocomplete, date, time, checkbox,switch, and radio group editors the primitive data types such as string, enumeration, DateTime and TimeSpan.

-* **Custom editor** : Support to add custom editors.
+* **Custom editor**: Support to add custom editors.

-* **Validation** : Built-in support to validate the data or user input to alert the user to enter proper value.
+* **Validation**: Built-in support to validate the data or user input to alert the user to enter a proper value.

-* **Commit mode** : Support to determine when the value should be committed to the underlying data object.
+* **Commit mode**: Support to determine when the value should be committed to the underlying data object.

-* **Layout and grouping** : Supports grouping, linear and grid layout.
+* **Layout and grouping**: Supports grouping, linear and grid layout.

 * **Appearnace Customization**: Supports to customize the appearances of editors, labels and group headers.